Primordial Black Hole Scenario for the Gravitational-Wave Event GW150914: Acknowledgments

 \section{Acknowledgments}

+We thank Dr.~Ryan Magee for helpful comment.
 We thank the organizers and participants of the mini-workshop on inflation at the Yukawa Institute for Theoretical Physics, YITP-X-15-5 (March 2016), where this work was initiated.
 We would like to thank Bernard Carr, Takeshi Chiba, Yousuke Itoh, Bence Kocsis, Yuuiti Sendouda and Jun'ichi Yokoyama for useful discussions.
 This work was supported by MEXT KAKENHI Nos.~15H05888, 15K21733, JSPS Grant-in-Aid for Young Scientists (B) No.15K17632 (T.S.) and No.15K17659 (S.Y.), the Grant-in-Aid for Scientific Research No. 26287044 (T.T.), MEXT Grant-in-Aid for Scientific Research on Innovative Areas, "New Developments in Astrophysics Through Multi-Messenger Observations of Gravitational Wave Sources", Nos.
 24103001, 24103006 (T.T.), No.15H00777 (T.S.), and by the Grant-in-Aid from the Ministry of Education, Culture, Sports, Science and Technology (MEXT) of Japan No. 15H02087 (T.T.).